 - Up to 10X points from Marriott for being a Marriott Bonvoy member.

-The chance to earn 14X points on hotel stays is a nice touch, though not unusual for a no-annual-fee hotel card.
-Many other hotel brands have entry-level cards that offer supersized rewards on purchases at their eligible hotels, including:
+A 14X rewards rate on hotel stays is solid (but not amazing) for a no-annual-fee hotel card.
+Many other hotel brands have entry-level cards that offer comparable rewards on purchases at their eligible hotels, including:

 - Choice Privileges® Visa Signature® Card